-There is a better way to perform this task: run the PC Repair Free tool by Outbyte.
+There is a better way to perform this task: run the PC Repair software by Outbyte.
 This application will detect any corrupted files and remove them to resolve errors.
 Moreover, it will speed up your PC, enhancing your user experience.
 The tool is tailored for the Windows XP and up.

 Here are some methods that you can run manually yo resolve error 0x80070017.

 Method 1: Use the Windows Update Troubleshooter